tytydraco/yessleep/out/Orion_Pest_Control_More_On_the_Housekeepers.md

 As I raced past the sofa, the furniture began to move on its own.
 My body reacted before my brain did and I skidded to a stop on the wooden floor just as the sofa slammed into the wall next to me.
 I could hear a struggle behind me as Victor dealt with the Housekeeper's body.
 The lights flickered maddeningly, making it difficult to see as I crossed the room.
 A vase flew off of a shelf right at my face as if thrown.
 Shielding my head with my arms, I ducked, broken glass falling into my hair as the vase smashed above me.

-The head leered at me as my hands covering each of its pointed ears.
+The head leered at me as my hands covered each of its pointed ears.
 I couldn't help but notice that its teeth looked sharper than a typical Housekeeper's.
 I tucked it under my arm like a football as I turned to make a break for the door.

 A tornado of broken glass stood between me and the exit.
 I covered my eyes with my forearm, putting my head down.
 I almost dropped the Housekeeper's head, catching it by the hair just before it could slip from my grasp, which it did *not* like.
 It had a lot of colorful things to say about me, but I was preoccupied as a shard of glass embedded itself into the back of my hand, another grazing the top of my left ear.
 Gritting my teeth against the pain, I kept going.
 Pieces hit my work jacket, but couldn't get through the thick material.
 I was close.